pyelasticsearch/pyelasticsearch/docs/source/index.rst

 * Failed-node marking to avoid downed nodes for a period
 * Optional automatic retrying of failed requests

+For more on our philosophy and history, see :doc:`elasticsearch-py`.

 A Taste of the API
 ------------------